Ready to Start Your Career?

 *encrypt=good hello *This will generate "EDE78442E5999B81" coded message.
 We can give it to another person, and the person will try to decrypt it using:

 *decrypt EDE78442E5999B81 *This will generate "pI>×x".
 This is not our original message!
 What happened here?
 Well we forgot to specify the key, so the default one is used instead.
 Therefore, we can easily decrypt this if we know that the key is good.
 Hence,

-: Juliar is a fun language to learn and the security module is constantly updated and is always fun to use!
+*decrypt=good EDE78442E5999B81*will give us the original answer, which is "hello".Conclusion: Juliar is a fun language to learn and the security module is constantly updated and is always fun to use!